ElucidataInc/polly-docs/docs/OmixAtlas/FAQs/scRNA_seq_FAQs.md

    - Following outputs of the cell annotation step are saved to the uns slot of the anndata object:<br />
 i.
 A table of raw/author cell type predictions by cluster, providing the corresponding ScType scores and confidence values, along with the subset of marker genes for the assigned cell type which are differentially expressed in the annotated cluster.<br />
 ii.
 Marker genes dictionary used for the cell type annotation step ({cell_type:[markers]})<br />

-In addition to the above outputs, the differentially expressed genes from one-vs-all comparison per cluster, calculated at the above step, would also get automatically saved to the .uns slot (as `'rank_genes_groups'`)<br />
+iii.
+Additionally, differentially expressed genes from one-vs-all comparison per cluster are calculated by calling the sc.tl.rank_genes_groups function separately on each individual batch, then aggregating the DGE results across all batches per cluster.
+This handles batch effects in the normalized data matrix and ensures robust cluster-level markers are selected.
+DE genes are aggregated and ranked by # of batches in which the gene is DE, the combined p-value (Fisher’s method), and the mean t-test score, in that order.
+The DGE results are automatically saved to the .uns slot as a single dataframe `("rank_genes_groups")`.

-**m.
+**l.
 Saving the data**

 The parameter dictionary will be saved to the uns slot, after adding a time stamp as the “time_stamp” key to the params dict.
 The X matrix will be converted to csc_matrix format and the processed anndata object will be saved in H5AD format and pushed to Polly’s omixatlas.
 Further, details of the processing performed (parameters/method choices, QC metrics, and associated plots) are bundled as a separate comprehensive HTML report and provided with the data file.